Andy Holt (footballer, born 1978)

-Andrew Holt (born 21 April 1978, Stockport, Greater Manchester) is an English former professional footballer who last played as a defender for Corby Town.
+Andrew Holt (born 21 April 1978) is an English former professional footballer who played as a defender.

 Career

 Oldham Athletic

 Holt started his career at Oldham Athletic where he stayed for six years, playing 114 times and scoring 10 goals.
 Holt sufficiently impressed Hull City during a loan spell, who paid £150,000 to secure his services.
 He came up through the club's centre of excellence.

 Hull City and Wrexham

 His career at Hull City was quite good to start; he played 30 times in his first season.
 However, the following year, he found himself surplus to requirements, first loaned out to Barnsley and then Shrewsbury Town.
 In the 2003–04 season, only starting six of his 25 games that season.
 He found himself moving to Wrexham on a free transfer.
 At Wrexham, he played 86 matches, scoring on 10 occasions.
 He took part in the club's Football League Trophy win in 2005.
 At the end of his two-year contract, he got offered a deal by League One side Northampton Town, allowing him to prove himself in the next league up.